 The largest and most important train station is the Vienna Main Station (Hauptbahnhof) as international trains arrive here.

 Westbahnhof is the main station for Regional Express Trains and the Westbahn.

 Another quite busy hub is the Wien Mitte Station.
 This station is not only arrival point for many trains but also intersection of many means of public transport (trains, subways, trams, busses).

-No matter at which train station you arrive, you have a very good connection to public transport from everywhere.
 Do not forget to ask your host about the fastest way to your apartment.

 Stay in Vienna & explore the city...

 Vienna has an excellent network of public transport, so you can leave your car and start exploring the city on other ways.
 Whether you take bus, tram, express train or subway you will reach all points of interest in Vienna within a very short time.